Essential Skills

 • Critical Thinking

-Area VII: Arts and Design
+Area VI: Arts and Design

 • Communication